Petersoj/alpaca-java/README.md

 // This constructor uses the 'alpaca.properties' file on the classpath for configuration AlpacaAPI alpacaAPI = new AlpacaAPI();

+// This constructor passes in a 'keyID' and 'secretKey' and uses the endpoint API type and data API
-// This constructor passes in a 'keyID' and 'secret' String String keyID = "<some key ID>";
+// type defined in the 'alpaca.properties' file (which default to 'paper' and 'iex' respectively) String keyID = "<some key ID>";
 String secretKey = "<some secret>";
+AlpacaAPI alpacaAPI = new AlpacaAPI(keyID, secretKey);

+// This constructor passes in a 'keyID' and 'secretKey' and uses the passed in endpoint API type
-AlpacaAPI alpacaAPI = new AlpacaAPI(keyID, secret);
+// and data API type (which are 'LIVE' and 'SIP' respectively in this example) AlpacaAPI alpacaAPI = new AlpacaAPI(keyID, secretKey, EndpointAPIType.LIVE, DataAPIType.SIP);

 // This constructor is for OAuth tokens
 String oAuthToken = "<some OAuth token>";